- Code STAT3006

 The course aims to round off the rigorous introduction to probabilistic reasoning initiated in STAT3004, as well as to substantially enhance students' depth of knowledge in the mathematical underpinning of stochastic process theory.

-3. Demonstrate capacity for mathematical reasoning through analyzing, proving and explaining concepts from stochastic analysis;
+- Demonstrate mathematical reasoning through analysing, proving and explaining concepts from stochastic analysis; and,

-4. Apply problem-solving using stochastic analysis methods in various situations.
+- Apply problem-solving techniques using stochastic analysis methods in various situations.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.